epam/hubctl.io/docs/tutorials/040-aws-component/README.md

   - name: bucket.acl                                 # parameter of the Access control list (ACL) of the bucket
     value: "private"                                 # default value is private
     env: TF_VAR_acl                                  # Terraform environment variable for the acl
-  - name: aws.region                                 # parameter of the AWS region
+  - name: cloud.region                               # parameter of the AWS region
-    default: "eu-central-1"                          # default value is region
+    value: "eu-central-1"                            # default value is region
+    fromEnv: AWS_REGION                              # environment variable AWS_REGION.
+It is an unique stack identifier
+  - name: cloud.profile                              # parameter of the specific AWS profile
+    value: "default"                                 # the default profile name is default
+    fromEnv: AWS_PROFILE                             # environment variable AWS_PROFILE.
+It is an unique stack identifier
+  - name: bucket.region                              # parameter of the AWS bucket region
+    value:  ${cloud.region}                          # value for the S3 bucket regin parameter from the cloud region
-    fromEnv: AWS_DEFAULT_REGION                      # Terraform environment variable for a region
+    env: TF_VAR_bucket_region                        # Terraform environment variable for the bucket region
   - name: aws.serviceAccount                         # parameter of the service account
     env: TF_VAR_service_account_name                 # Terraform environment variable of the service account name
     empty: allow